Individuals Institutional

 Options are different than stock because they expire and you can’t hold them forever.
 They either expire worthless or result in a long/short position in the underlying security.
 Rolling options helps avoid that outcome.

 Second, options behave differently based on movements in the stock.
 Profitable trades result in calls or puts gaining significant value and moving deep into the money.
-(For example, an option purchased for $0.50 can appreciate to $5.)
+(For example, an option purchased for $0.50 can appreciate to $5 or more.)
 While this is good news for the investor, the appreciated option is typically less liquid.
+(They will also have wider bid/ask spreads.)
 Rolling options help remedy that situation.

 Rolling Long Calls